mjastad/calm_workshop/orchestration/calm_workshop_orchestration.rst

 Chef helps solve this problem by treating infrastructure as code.
 Rather than manually changing anything, the machine setup is described in a Chef recipe.

+- Chef repository contains all your Chef artifacts.
+It’s recommended to have it in your version control system.
+Developer machine issues knife commands. knife allows you to push Chef artifacts to Chef server or query information about your infrastructure from Chef server.
+You can also use knife to manually execute commands on nodes in your infrastructure.

+- Chef server is a central point of Chef architecture.
+It has all your cookbooks and settings.
+It tracks information about all nodes in your infrastructure.

+- Nodes are machines managed by Chef.
+Nodes pull cookbooks and configuration from Chef server.

-Collections of recipes are stored in a cookbook.
+- Collections of recipes are stored in a cookbook.
 One cookbook should relate to a single task, but can have a number of different server configurations involved (for example a web application with a database, will have two recipes, one for each part, stored together in a cookbook).

 There is a Chef server which stores each of these cookbooks and as a new chef client node checks in with the server, recipes are sent to tell the node how to configure itself.